amresh012/Login-Registration/README.md

 1. Open a web browser and go to `http://localhost:8000`.
 2. Log in using the provided test credentials:
-- Username: root
+- Username: admin
+- email : admin@admin.com
-- Password: ""
+- Password: "admin"